memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 %include "types.h"
 ```

-Now if we look into the generated C file from SWIG, we’ll see setters and getters for each of the fields of the structure, as well as a constructor and destructor for the struct.
+If we look into the generated C file from SWIG, we’ll see setters and getters for each of the fields of the structure, as well as a constructor and destructor for the struct.

 Assuming we’d not only like to receive a structure passed from C in Lua but also modify it, we’ll write a Lua script that will drive our C implementation: